exasol/r-exasol/README.md

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest

+For Windows only: As this package uses C++14 code, it needs at least RTools >= 4.0.0.
+Hence, it works only on R >= 4.0.0.

 The low-level methods such as regards `exa.readData`, `exa.writeData` and `exa.createScript` may work as expected, so should the DBI connection methods (`dbConnect`, etc.; all tests passed).
 DBI querying methods also get close to being production ready.